Cause and Effect Essay Guide

 2. Choose one of the cause-effect structures

-After you determine causes and effects within your essay topic, select the cause-effect structure.
-As was mentioned, the three standard structures are:
+After you determine causes and effects within your essay topic, select the cause-effect essay structure.
+As was mentioned, the three basic structure patterns are:

 • One Cause ⇒ Multiple Effects